-The formula that determines what your followers actually see in their Facebook news feeds.
+The Facebook algorithm is the formula that determines what your followers actually see in their Facebook news feeds.

 Federal Election Commission (FEC)

-The part of the campaign plan that details which voters a campaign needs to win and how to connect with them directly.
+The field plan is the part of the campaign plan that details which voters a campaign needs to win and how to connect with them directly.

-A group of strong supporters who raise money on your campaign’s behalf, on a volunteer basis.
+A finance committee is a group of strong supporters who raise money on your campaign’s behalf, on a volunteer basis.

-Sending a fundraising solicitation directly to a prospective donor via the mail.
+Fundraising mail is fundraising solicitations sent directly to a prospective donor via the mail.

-The part of the campaign plan that outlines the fundraising goals, strategies, and tactics to raise the money needed by Election Day.
+The fundraising plan is the part of the campaign plan that outlines the fundraising goals, strategies, and tactics to raise the money needed by Election Day.

 GOTV Hard Ask for Volunteers

-The group of people you are trying to get to vote for you to exceed your vote goal.
+The GOTV universe is the group of people you are trying to get to vote for you to exceed your vote goal.
 Ideally these are your base voters and persuadable voters you have identified as your supporters.

-Someone who, regardless of party, votes often.
-Campaigns will define this term differently, but as a rule of thumb: this someone who has voted in all the general elections in the past 4 years.
+A high-frequency voter is someone who, regardless of party, votes often.
+Campaigns will define this term differently, but as a rule of thumb: this is someone who has voted in all the general elections in the past four years.

 High-traffic canvassing is a voter contact tactic in which campaign volunteers/organizers approach people at a large event or street corner to ask them to complete an action for the campaign.